Here’s what to do if you lose work due to COVID-19 in California

 In L.A.
 County, public officials took full advantage of the order Tuesday and placed a temporary moratorium on evictions from residential and commercial properties.

+Later in the day, Mayor Eric Garcetti said the city of L.A. launched a loan program with an $11 million fund to help small businesses that are struggling.

-Public benefits like unemployment insurance are available to those affected but some labor advocates have called for more — the Los Angeles County Federation of Labor is calling on L.A. city officials to raise the percentage of income given by this insurance to 80%.
+Public benefits such as unemployment insurance are also available to those affected but some labor advocates have called for more.
+The Los Angeles County Federation of Labor is calling on L.A. city officials to raise the percentage of income given by this insurance to 80%.

 L.A.
 County officials announced Tuesday the U.S. Small Business Administration will be offering low-interest federal disaster loans among other resources to employers.
 Instructions on how to apply for these loans can be found here.